ollie-ztz/Continue_Tuning/documents/common_paper_questions.md

     **Positive impact to AI training:**
     - Variability to some extent could enhance the robustness of AI models.
 If a model is trained on a diverse set of annotations from different sources, it might be better equipped to generalize to novel data.

     **Negative impact to AI training:**
     - AI models trained on inconsistent annotations could produce unreliable or unpredictable outcomes.
 As a result, it might be challenging to reproduce AI predictions across different hospitals if there's significant variability in the source annotations.
+* ### You may consider the amount of revisions made by each organ, and reporting these statistics, or otherwise clarifying that some organs are harder to segment than others.
+    We have reported the amount of revisions by highlighting the two most significantly revised classes (i.e., aorta and postcava) at each step in blue in Appendix Table 5.
+These two organs have consistently shown a steady rise in mDSC during the active learning procedure.
+Specifically, the aorta increased from 72.3% to 83.7%, and the postcava improved from 76.1% to 78.6%.

+    In addition, some organs are harder to segment than others due to two reasons.

+    1. **Diverse annotation protocols.** As mentioned in A2, there are often varying annotation protocols for the aorta among different hospitals.
+Consequently, achieving precise segmentation with our AI models becomes a challenging task.
+This often requires frequent revisions of aorta annotations by our annotators.
+The improvement of aorta annotations through the active learning procedure is illustrated in Table 5.
+Notably, there is a substantial increase in mDSC, from 72.3% to 83.7%, after undergoing two steps of active learning procedure.
+    2. **Blurry organ boundary.** Organs such as the pancreas often exhibit blurry boundaries, presenting a challenge for both AI and human annotations.
+Consequently, there is no observed improvement in annotation performance for such organs even after two steps of our active learning procedure.
+* ### Figure 3 (Attention).
+I still do not quite understand the result.
+The y-axis is the sum of attention, while the caption talks about attention volume (please clarify whether these are the same).
+It may help augmenting Figure 3 (which explains attention), with a graphical visualization of components.
+I was also curious whether attention can be generated using one architecture but with different initializations at training.
+It seems like a useful tool to measure model uncertainty.
+    The “sum of attention” in the y-axis title and “attention size” in the caption are the same.
+Thank you for pointing this out.
+We have revised Figure 3 and its caption to make the terms consistent.

+    1. **Graphical visualization of components.** Sorry that we are not completely clear about the “component” that you were referring to.
+If you're referring to each organ in the attention map, please see Figure 2 and Appendix Figure 11 for the visualization.
+If this isn't what you had in mind, please provide further clarification on the “components”, and we'll be happy to make improvements to Figure 3.
+Many thanks!

+    2. **Whether attention can be generated using one architecture but with different initializations at training**.
+Yes, this is also a great approach to generate attention maps by using a single AI architecture with different weight initialization.